In a time of great transition on our planet,

-Through immersive gatherings, sacred ritual, interactive musical experiences, rich storytelling, and ceremonial teachings we offer a blueprint to shift the dominant culture from one of separation, fear and consumption to one of connection, love and co-creation.
+We offer a blueprint to support shifting the dominant culture from one of separation, fear and consumption to one of connection, love and co-creation by integrating ancient feminine wisdom and shamanic practice into transformational social technologies for the modern world.

 Our Legacy

-MWALI is more than a foundation—it is a living temple, a field of energy.
+MWALI is more than a foundation—it is a living “altar” and a field of physical and virtual temples to awaken our embodied divinity and radical self-remembrance.

-The MWALI altar serves as a sacred bridge, uniting ancestral wisdom with lived experience.
-Through transformative experiences—rituals, storytelling, music, and initiatory journeys—we create spaces where the sacred and the everyday merge.
-Our legacy is one of rekindling ancient truths in a modern world, inspiring a shift from consumer culture to creative culture.
+The MWALI altar serves as a sacred bridge between past, present and future.
+Through transformative experiences—rituals, storytelling, music, and initiatory journeys—we create spaces where spirituality is woven into daily life.
+Our legacy is one of rekindling ancient truths in a modern world, inspiring a shift from consumer culture to creative culture, inservice of humanity becoming a more beneficial presence on the planet.

 Sacred Reciprocity